Sancard/note-tracker/README.md

 ## Technologies

-The application is built with [Electron](https://electronjs.org/) and [React](https://reactjs.org/) with little help from [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
+The application is built with [Electron](https://electronjs.org/) and [React](https://reactjs.org/) with a little help from [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 The back-end is provided by [Firebase](https://firebase.google.com/).

 Also, multiple 3rd party packages were used.
 Check out `package.json`, if you are interested.

-But shout out to [jpuri/react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg) for creating this amazing wrapper around [DraftJS](https://draftjs.org/), which really made my life easier with setting up a text editor.
+But shout out to [jpuri/react-draft-wysiwyg](https://github.com/jpuri/react-draft-wysiwyg) for creating this amazing wrapper around [DraftJS](https://draftjs.org/), which really made my life easier with setting up the text editor.

 ## Usage
 ### Install dependencies